When

 amount of time that people take to complete their kits varies

 immensely.
 We have replaced pieces 5 years old.
-If you insist on something written, you can write your
+If you insist on something

 own!
 We will agree to anything reasonable.